British businessman Laurence Bassini is reportedly close to completing a takeover of Birmingham City.

 A message from the editor:

 Thank you for reading.
 BirminghamWorld is Birmingham’s latest news website, championing everything that is great about our city - reporting on news, lifestyle and sport.
+Find out more about who’s who in the team, and our editorial values.
 We want to start a community among our readers, so please follow us on Facebook,Twitter and Instagram, and keep the conversation going.